JPMorgan takes 40% stake in Brazil's C6 Bank

 The acquisition value and C6 valuation have not been disclosed.
 C6 posted a net loss of 607 million reais in 2020, ending the year with 8 billion reais in assets.

 In a joint statement, JPMorgan and C6 highlighted Brazil regulatory reform, which has fostered competition and allowed digital banks to gain market share.
-Earlier this month, Warren Buffett's Berkshire Hathaway Inc (BRKa.N) invested $500 million in Nubank at a valuation of $30 billion. read more
+Earlier this month, Warren Buffett’s Berkshire Hathaway Inc invested $500 million in Nubank at a valuation of $30 billion.

 ($1 = 4.9532 reais)